davepinch/pinchy.cc/content/sites/wta.org/washington-trails-association.md

 ---
 title: "Washington Trails Association"
-excerpt: "Washington Trails Association is on a mission to connect everyone to the outdoors and build a community that gives back to trails and public lands." tag requires property:
+excerpt: "Washington Trails Association is on a mission to connect everyone to the outdoors and build a community that gives back to trails and public lands." hiking guide of:
+  - Washington
+  - Pacific Northwest
+  - West Coast of the United States tag requires property:
   - excerpt
   - retrieved